 From Honolulu to Halifax, Chief Building Officials (CBOs) play a critical role in the efforts of local governments to empower the building of safe structures.
 As with almost all present-day government personnel, the mission of CBOs is greatly affected by their ability to leverage enterprise software systems to realize both short and long-term objectives—chief among these the dual mandates for more affordable AND greener building solutions.

-In this first installment of an ongoing series spotlighting key government personnel, we step into the shoes of the Chief Building Official—summarizing both the current challenges and future opportunities for the profession, as well as the role’s growing utilization of software automation in maintaining best practices for land management and permitting services.
+In this first installment of an ongoing series spotlighting key government personnel, we step into the shoes of the Chief Building Official—summarizing both the current challenges and future opportunities for the profession, as well as the role’s growing utilization of software automation in maintaining best practices for permitting and licensing services.